 You’ve been hearing about the Cisco Meraki APIs and all they can do.
 Maybe you’ve even started learning and have already been using the APIs but you still aren’t sure about everything you can do with them.
+It is a fact that Systems Administrators and Network Engineers who manage Meraki can benefit enormously from the potential that the Cisco Meraki APIs possess.

 There’s plenty of use cases with the APIs but we’re going to focus on some of the most useful and common ones: the use cases that could be applicable to everyone, regardless of network and infrastructure type.